 Inflamed skin can be very itchy and prolonged rubbing and scratching leads to thickening of the epidermis making the skin appear thick and leathery.
 Sometimes inflamed skin can become infected especially if it is around the penis, where there are more folds and creases.
-In addition there is increased exposure to bacteria from urine and faeces which can thrive in a warm environment.
+In addition there is increased exposure to bacteria, which can thrive in a warm environment.
 Infected skin can ooze clear or yellowish pus.
 This needs medical attention.

 What can aggravate eczema of the penis?

 - Irritants such as sweat, soap, detergents, shower gels, bubble baths and water.